 - Rapid changes in environmental conditions

-Most commonly, photographs are stored in folders, sleeves and boxes.
-Purchase enclosures from conservation suppliers to ensure that they are made from high-quality, non-polluting materials.
-These cost more, but contribute to preserving photographic items in the highest standard possible and protect them from damage.
+Photographs are most commonly stored in folders, sleeves, and boxes.
+Purchase enclosures from conservation suppliers to ensure they’re made from high-quality, non-polluting materials.
+These cost more but contribute to preserving photographic items at the highest standard possible and protect them from damage.

 Desirable qualities for storage enclosures

-If storing photographic items in paper or card, acceptable materials include 'Silversafe' or ‘pHoton’ paper, unbuffered 'museum', or 'conservation' board or unbuffered acid-free tissue.
-Find MicroChamber® paper products to include pollutant-trapping molecular sieves in your enclosures.
+Recommended materials for storing photographs in paper or card include ‘Silversafe’ or ‘pHoton’ paper, unbuffered ‘museum’, or ‘conservation’ board or unbuffered acid-free tissue.
+Use MicroChamber® paper products to include pollutant-trapping molecular sieves in your enclosures.

 Look for these qualities in paper and card enclosures: